Applying for Residency

 - Three letters of reference are required.
 Letters of reference should support your qualifications for a career in psychiatry.
 It is important to have American experience in psychiatry with a reference letter from that site.
 Letters from U.S. or Canadian physicians who have observed your professional performance are easier for us to verify; therefore, we encourage you to provide ERAS with the names of U.S. and Canadian physicians who know you professionally and personally.

-- We prefer an average USMLE score of 80; however, if you show particular promise for a career in clinical psychiatry, we may accept somewhat lower scores.
-Candidates should not have more than two cumulative failures for USMLE 1 and 2.
+- We prefer an average USMLE score of 200 with no fails; however, if you show particular promise for a career in clinical psychiatry, we may accept somewhat lower scores.
+Candidates with 2 or more failures are unlikely to be considered.

 - International medical graduates must be eligible for a J-1 visa.
-Effective 12/05/2011 the Creighton University Psychiatry Program will no longer sponsor the H-1B Visa for incoming physicians who are currently going through the Residency Match process for the upcoming 2012-13 academic year.
+Effective 12/05/2011 the Creighton-Nebraska Psychiatry Program no longer sponsors the H-1B Visa for incoming physicians who are currently going through the Residency Match process.
 International graduates without American citizenship cannot begin the program without acquiring a green card or J-1 visa.

 - We are seeking candidates who have had relevant residency training or clinical responsibilities in the last three years.
 Unless the candidate has exceptional, demonstrated promise, candidates who have been away from formal training or the practice of medicine for more than three years are unlikely to be considered.

 Contact: Adrienne Van Winkle